KevinFocke/noisy_stocks_data_orchestrator/README.md

 ## General information

-My main goal was to create a Cloud Native architecture (Container-Based + Dynamically-Scalable + Microservice-Oriented).
-Containers run on Docker.
-Agents dynamically pick up available work.
+My original intention was to create a Cloud Native architecture (Container-Based + Dynamically-Scalable + Microservice-Oriented).
+Instead the project turned out into a local architecture with decoupled services & materialized outputs.
+It made more sense that way for this particular project.
 The services are:

-* Analysis service (Custom Python 3 using Pandas DataFrames)
+* Analysis service (Custom Python 3 using Pandas DataFrames & Prefect 2.0)
+* Correlation ingestion service (Imports correlations + metadata into custom website database)
-* Publishing service (Custom Python 3)
+* Publishing service (Export website database content to markdown)
 * Static Site Generation service (Hugo)
-* Data Pipeline Orchestrator (Prefect 2.0)
-* Worker agents

 Databases are PostgresQL specialized for time series (Timescale)